 If you need a feedback, get it from your target audience.
 Please please don’t ask your uncle, aunties, mum and dad or your cleaner – unless if they are your target market!
 Everyone can be an expert but they might not be the expert of the products that you are developing.

 What it means, if you are targeting your products to mums, you still need to find the best audience to ask.
 Is your product targeted to mums with baby and toddlers, or are they targeted to mums with older children?
 Those two are completely two different customers so make sure when you are asking the questions, you are asking them to the right persons.

-Everyone will have different opinion on things so chances are – it might not even help you coming to the conclusion.
+Everyone will have different opinions on things so chances are – it might not even help you come to the conclusion.